RU1NJURED

 Broken Ankle Injury Claims in England and Wales

 A broken ankle can flip your whole world in just a moment.
 One second you are walking, working, or driving and then suddenly you are out of action.
-Maybe it happened in a car accident, perhaps you slipped at work, or just tripped over an uneven pavement.
-However, the damage goes beyond just the pain, it could affect your pocket, your emotions and even your job.
+Maybe it happened in a car accident.
+Perhaps you slipped at work or just tripped over an uneven pavement.
+However, the damage goes beyond just the pain.
+It could affect your pocket, your emotions and even your job.

 Types of Broken Ankle Injuries